mr-nart/Kingmaker/Minor Locations/Monuments/Temple of Elk.md

 At the foot of the steps of the temple is a large pool of crystal-clear water.
 Drinking this water is seems to fill one with a deep sense of divine warmth, healing their wounds (to a limited extent).

 ## Pedestals
-Five pedestals sit at the top of the steps.
+Five empty pedestals sit at the top of the steps.
 Reportedly, each once held a blessed artifact.
-Most were probably taken by [[The Staglord]].